rocketlaunchr/electron.guide/content/desktop-app-go-react/README.md

 ![Rollup Dependencies](./renderer_config.png)

-Having done these, we can now create a build script for Rollup to build our app.
+Having done these, let's now create a build script for Rollup.

 In `package.json`, under `"scripts"`, set `"build": "rollup -c"`.
 We can now run `npm run build` to build [bundle] our app.

-Note that we could also run `rollup -c` directly from the CLI to build our app without actually using `npm run build` since we installed Rollup globally.
+**Note** that we could also run `rollup -c` directly from the CLI to build our app without actually using `npm run build` since we installed Rollup globally.

 So, with that we've successfully bundled Mark-down and made it production-ready. ;)